The Forgotten Girl~Daco S.Auffenorde

 The Shape of Darkness~Laura Purcell

-I have been a fan of Purcell’s since I was loaned a copy of The Silent Companions back in 2017 and that was the second book to ever give me nightmares!
-So needless to say, I knew all the titles that would follow would come with an eery plot!
-And The Shape of Darkness didn’t fail!
+I’ve been a fan of Laura Purcell ever since I was loaned a copy of The Silent Companions back in 2017, which, by the way, was the second book ever to give me nightmares!
+So, it’s safe to say I knew that any book that followed would come with an eerie plot, and The Shape of Darkness did not disappoint.

-I thought that maybe Constance was alive after all and taunting Agnes, and I also thought that it was Montague at one point and bounced between these two theories for such a long time!
-There were two incredible plot twists at the end and I couldn’t believe what I had read!
-It took me re-reading the final pages three times to let it sink in-and I still have so many questions!
+For a while, I thought Constance might still be alive, taunting Agnes.
+At one point, I even suspected Montague and bounced back and forth between these two theories for what felt like ages.
+And then, there were two mind-blowing plot twists at the end that left me reeling!
+I had to reread the final pages three times for it to sink in… and I still have so many questions!

-Honestly The Colour of Darkness is worth the read!
-I wasn’t sure if I found it difficult at first because of being unwell and tired or because it’s a historical fiction or even both, but I’m so glad I stuck with it because it shows that Purcell is still hitting the mark with her plots and characters!
+Honestly, The Shape of Darkness is absolutely worth the read.
+At first, I wasn’t sure if I found it difficult because of being unwell or because of the historical fiction elements, or maybe a combination of both, but I’m so glad I pushed through.
+Purcell proves once again that she’s still nailing it when it comes to captivating plots and well-developed characters!

 About The Author